-- Become familiar with a Python programming environment (IDE). - Two popular IDEs for Python are: - o IDLE: open source, usually bundled with Python - Wing: proprietary, developed by Wingware, free version available for download for Windows/Mac OS/Linux. - Examples in this class will use the Wing IDE. - Instructions for downloading Python and Wing IDE for Windows and Mac OS are also available on the course page.
+- Become familiar with a Python programming environment (IDE). - Two popular IDEs for Python are: - IDLE: open source, usually bundled with Python - Wing: proprietary, developed by Wingware, free version available for download for Windows/Mac OS/Linux. - Examples in this class will use the Wing IDE 101. - We will use Python 3.4.2 the latest version of Python 3.